Retro cycling is the new buzzword

 He has a Cinelli, an Olmo, a Lennie Rogers, Vitus, Alan, a Standish, a newly acquired

-Gefsco, a Pinarello, Kenevans, a Ricardo, a Clamant, a DeRosa and a Raleigh .. to mention just a few of his treasures that take pride of place in his workspace.
+Gefsco, a Pinarello, Kenevans, a Ricardo, a Clamont, a DeRosa and a Raleigh .. to mention just a few of his treasures that take pride of place in his workspace.

 Every year, our annual ritual is to travel to Noosa to attend the Noosa Strade Bianche complete with a bike in tow.

-Retro cyclists come from across Australia to ride with other retro nuts.
+Retro cyclists come from across Australia and New Zealand to ride with other retro nuts.

-The weekend is jammed packed with men & women keen to compete – in a social kinda way!
+The weekend is jammed packed with men and women keen to compete in this fun event – in a social kinda way!

 There are uni-cycles, tandems and antique bikes.
-With over 150 entries, the event is known for it’s camaraderie and good-natured competition.
+With over 200 entries each year, the Noosa Strade Bianche is known for it’s camaraderie and good-natured competition.

-It’s not about the race, it’s about the friendships that are made along the way!
+It’s not about the ride; it’s about the friendships that are made along the way!